 - iOS (Native iOS Application Development using Objective-C or Swift).

 Figure: Depicting list of technologies supported by App Center

 App Center supports multiple source control providers (VSTS, Github and Bitbucket).
 Once a repository is connected from any of these providers, a branch from the repository is to be selected as the source for the build process.

 Figure: Depicting various Source Control Provider options in App Center, to implement CI

-Figure: Depicting a branch from a Github repository being selected as a source for build process.
+Figure: Depicting a branch from a Github repository being selected as a source for the build process.

 Build configuration depends on the technology and OS platform combination.
 For iOS applications, we will need to specify details like iOS SDK version, Xcode version, provisioning profile, signing certificate etc. Whereas for Android required information would be Android SDK version number, Keystore details for signing etc.

-We can also mention how the Build Number (unique number referring to each build which is incremental in nature indicating an update in the App Store) needs to be updated in this step.
-We can either choose "Build ID" which would be a plain whole number which gets incremented in each build (value will be 1 for first build) or the current Time Stamp.
+We can also mention how the Build Number (unique number referring to each build that is incremental in nature indicating an update in the App Store) needs to be updated in this step.
+We can either choose "Build ID" which would be a plain whole number that gets incremented in each build (value will be 1 for the first build) or the current Time Stamp.
 Both of these options would result in new builds being created with higher build numbers than before.
-The build number is not to be confused with application version number which appears in App Store/Play Store.
+The build number is not to be confused with the application version number which appears in App Store/Play Store.